chiaki530/leapvo/README.md

 ```

 ### TartanAir-Shibuya
-Follow [TartanAir-Shibuya](https://github.com/haleqiu/tartanair-shibuya) and download it to the `data' folder.
+Follow [TartanAir-Shibuya](https://github.com/haleqiu/tartanair-shibuya) and download it to the `data` folder.
 Then run the evaluation script after setting the `DATASET` variable to custom location.

 ```
 bash scripts/eval_shibuya.sh